artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 So it’s true!
 Stamps do indeed use less memory resources than duplication of assets in a script.
 Not the 2300% overhead that I was told would be the case, but rather an a 101% increase in render time of Duplicates vs Stamps and an 18% increase in RAM overhead.
 Still, not insignificant numbers.

 They’re not entirely the results I was expecting, having run similar tests at large facilities and getting results that showed Duplicates using less RAM than Stamps— in these cases there may or may not have been facility specific pipeline and server-side optimizations.
-More complex multi-part EXRs and deeps may have also had an impact on the results.
+More complex multi-part EXRs and Deep data may have also had an impact on the results.

 However for vanilla Nuke, the results speak for themselves.
 Clearly, using Stamps is more efficient than using duplicate assets in a script and we should all start using _“hidden inputs that reconnect themselves when needed”._